cykyy/pyros-api/README.md

 pyros-api is a simple python api for [MikroTik](https://mikrotik.com/) RouterOS extended from [RouterOS-api](https://github.com/socialwifi/RouterOS-api).

 ### Why Another API?
-Well, I find the routeros-api by socialwifi (no offense. their api is great) is complicated unless you are well familiar with routerOS.\
+Well, I find the routeros-api by socialwifi (no offense, their api is great!) is complicated unless you are well familiar with routerOS.\
 Though I was somewhat familiar with routerOS I still needed to often search on google and play with winbox/cli to do a simple stuff. \
-And the most embarrassing part is I forget what I did to achieve something let's say a day ago If I deleted or needed to implement the the same logic with a bit of twist.\
+And the most embarrassing part is I used to often forget what I did to achieve something let's say a day ago If I deleted or needed to implement the same logic with a bit of twist.\
 That's where this api comes in.
-There's not many functions are simplified but I will be working on this and will update with more simplified api.
-Any contribution is also welcome.
+There's not many functions are simplified so far but I will be working on this and will update with more simplified api.
+Any contribution is welcome.

 ## Usage